Engineering MathematicsFind a programme

 Dr Robert Szalai, (Lecturer), Delay differential equations; invariant manifolds in piecewise-smooth systems; machine tool vibrations; mechanics of mammalian hearing; nonlinear dynamics.

-Professor Eddie Wilson, (Chair of Intelligent Transport Systems), Complex systems; intelligent transport systems; mathematical modelling and simulation; traffic flow theory and characteristics.
+Professor Eddie Wilson, (Chair in Intelligent Transport Systems), Complex systems; intelligent transport systems; mathematical modelling and simulation; traffic flow theory and characteristics.

 We welcome applications at any time of year.